×

 Are You There God?
 It’s Me, Margaret

-106 mins | Rated TBC | Comedy
+106 mins | Rated PG13 (for thematic material involving sexual education and some suggestive material.) | Comedy

 Directed by Kelly Fremon Craig | Starring Rachel McAdams, Benny Safdie, Abby Ryder Fortson, Kathy Bates